Optimist International Scholarship Programs

 Oratorical Contest

-2020-21 Topic “Healing the World with Optimism”
+2023-24 Topic “How to Change the World with Optimism”

-Club Contest must be completed by 3/20/2021 and will probably be held by ZOOM
+Club Contest must be completed by 2/29.

 For more information on how to enter an Oratorical contest, please contact your local Optimist Club.